hillasch/SPICE-model/README.md

 ## What `evaluation.py` does
 `evaluation.py` runs a full evaluation pipeline for selected dataset rows:
-- Loads source image, comparison image(there image solution), and `llm_edit` prompt.
+- Loads source image, comparison image (pipline 2 output ), and `llm_edit` prompt.
 - Builds a generated image using the project pipeline.
-- Compares features in DINOv2 space.
+- comparison features in DINOv2 space.
 - Prints dictionary metrics .

 ## `The_model.py` flow